 Within the USA, the International Geography Bee is a geography quiz competition, focusing on pure geographic knowledge.
-Students in the USA interested in competing in a separate competition with a focus more on applied geographic knowledge can participate in the US Geography Olympiad as well.
+Students in the USA interested in competing in a separate competition with a focus more on applied geographic knowledge can participate in the US Geography Championships as well.

 As is also the case with the US Geography Championships, within the USA, students who are in grade 8 or younger may compete both in the Junior Varsity Division of the International Geography Bee, and a younger age division as well.
 These include an 8th grade division, a 7th grade division, a 6th grade division, and the Elementary School Division for students in 5th grade and younger.
 While students competing in these 4 age divisions all use the same Online Regional Qualifying Exam(ORQE), they all compete separately at Nationals.

 *The USA Division of the IGB consists of the National Qualifying Exams and the National Championships, though we also offer IGB Regional Quiz Tournaments at the level of Middle School and Elementary School.
 These are being held at certain Middle School History Bowl site during the time when students in the Junior Varsity and Varsity divisions are competing in the History Bee.
 Note that the IGB Regional Quiz Tournaments offer an additional way for students to compete with their geography skills and qualify for Nationals, but they are not a requirement – students can still qualify for Nationals just by taking a National Qualifying Exam and scoring high enough.*

 Within the USA Division, the same age divisions and classifications and the same definitions for IGB apply as they do for the US Geography Championships.